AdamCraven/Capture/README.md

 	$('#picture').capture(pictureView);

-It links an element with it's view and capture all clicks on the that happen on the '.delete' element.
+The element and view are now captured.
+A 'click' event triggered on the '.delete' element will cause the '#picture' element to be removed.

 *Requires*: jQuery 1.6+
 *Browser support*: IE6+